SomayehMehrparvar/Python-Experiments/README.md

 ## Plan

 I will complete all assignments and projects using [Jupyter](https://jupyter.org/) notebooks, documenting my process clearly so others can follow along.
-I plan to practice regularly, seek feedback, and steadily improve my skills.

 ## About Me